Home / publications / commentaries /

 by Ben Brindle, Madeleine Sumption & Jonathan Portes

-This analysis uses new data from HMRC to show how the size and earnings of the migrant employee workforce has changed over time in recent years.
+This analysis uses new data from HMRC to show how the size and earnings of the migrant employee workforce have changed over time in recent years.
+This is the third version we have produced, and uses data to December 2024.

 1. Understanding the Evidence

 There is extensive analysis of migrants’ outcomes in the UK labour market, summarised here.
-This evidence is largely based on the Labour Force Survey (LFS), the related Annual Population Survey, and, to some extent, the Census.
+This evidence is largely based on the Labour Force Survey (LFS), or the related Annual Population Survey, and to some extent the Census.
 However, the LFS contains only a very limited longitudinal component, and while it does, in principle, ask how long migrants have been in the UK, in practice, this variable is patchy and of limited use.
-This means it is not possible to use the LFS to assess in any detail either how the labour market characteristics and outcomes of new migrants have changed over time or how migrants, once arrived, progress in the labour market.
-Analyses produced using the LFS are, therefore, generally “snapshots” of the entire resident migrant population, examining those who arrived relatively recently together with those who have been here for years or decades.
-Moreover, the recent results of the Census suggest that the LFS undercounts the migrant population, particularly those of EU origin, an issue that was severely aggravated by the pandemic.
+This means it is not possible to use the LFS to assess in any detail either how the labour market characteristics and outcomes of new migrants have changed over time, or how migrants, once arrived, progress in the labour market.
+Analyses produced using the LFS are therefore generally “snapshots” of the entire resident migrant population, examining those who arrived relatively recently, together with those who have been here for years or decades.
+Moreover, the LFS likely undercounts the migrant population, particularly those who arrived relatively recently.
 Meanwhile, longitudinal surveys, in particular the UK Household Longitudinal Survey, can shed light on the trajectories of different groups over long periods of time, but because of timeliness and sample size issues, are less useful in assessing recent development in migration flows and labour market outcomes.

 However, HM Revenue and Customs (HMRC) have recently begun publishing data on migrant workers from the Pay As You Earn (PAYE) Real Time Information (RTI) system.
 Unlike the LFS, it covers the whole population rather than a sample; it is based on a count of all payrolled employee jobs that were active in a given month using HMRC’s PAYE RTI data (unfortunately, this means that it omits the self-employed who operate as sole traders).
 This information is then combined with the HMRC Migrant Worker Scan (MWS).
 This uses input from the Department for Work and Pensions (DWP), which issues National Insurance numbers to those arriving in the UK aged over 16 years through its adult registration process, which usually includes an interview to verify identity and right to residency in the UK.
-Combining this information allows the data to be disaggregated between those who were either born in the UK or arrived here before the age of 16 and those who were registered as adults when non-UK nationals.
-Within that, the published data disaggregates between those who were EU nationals and those who were non-EU nationals.
-The data are therefore divided into three groups we call EU-origin employees, non-EU-origin employees, and UK-origin employees, where the latter also includes those who moved here as non-UK nationals before the age of (approximately) 16.
+Combining this information allows the data to be disaggregated between those who were either born in the UK or arrived here before the age of 16, and those who were registered as adults when non-UK nationals.
+The data are therefore divided into three groups we call EU origin employees, non-EU origin employees, and UK-origin employees, where the latter also includes those who moved here as non-UK nationals before the age of (approximately) 16.
 While this is not a standard definition – analysis using the LFS distinguishes by country of birth, so a “migrant” is anyone who was born abroad and subsequently moved to the UK – looking at “adult migrants” who came to the UK as non-UK nationals is arguably more relevant for analysing migrants’ labour market outcomes (with the omission, as noted above, of many self-employed).

 Background and broader trends